Adrian-Benavente/grill/README.md

 <div class="grid rows-8-sm rows-6-md rows-4-lg rows-2-xl"></div>
 ```

 - **gap**: The grid gutter, in `rem` units, from 1 to 5.
-If only one value is present, it'll apply to both axis (column
+If only one value is present, it'll apply to both sides (column
  and rows).
-You can use different values for columns and rows gaps in which case the first one will belong to the column
+You can use different values for both columns and rows in which case the first one will belong to
- gap, and the second one to row gap.
+ column gap, and the second one to row gap.

 ``` html
 <div class="grid cols-2-sm cols-4-md cols-6-lg cols-8-xl gap-3-1"></div>
 ```
-_Notice that you cannot use the same value for both axis in this mode `gap-3-3`, that would be redundant, instead you
+_Notice that you cannot use the same value for both axis in this mode, ie: `gap-3-3`, that would be redundant, instead
- must use `gap-3`._
+ you must use `gap-3`._

-- **grid-flow**: `-column`, `-row` (though this is the default value) or `-dense`, it specifies the way elements within the grid are going to flow.
+- **grid-flow**: `-column`, `-row` (default) or `-dense`, it specifies the direction elements are going to flow along
+ the grid.

 ``` html
 <div class="grid cols-2-sm cols-4-md cols-6-lg cols-8-xl gap-3-1 grid-flow-column"></div>